There are three parts to this activity:

 So, let's see how we could estimate the surface areas and volumes using our templates or models:

 To estimate the surface areas, we could just use a grid and count squares.

-But it would be easier to do this using the template, wouldn't it?
+But it is easier to do this using the template, isn't it?
 Can you see why?
 And can you see that the surface area of the solid is exactly the same as the area of the template?
 Just one thing though - we mustn't include the tabs.
 They're not part of the surface area, are they?